 GCET 2017 Reservation of Seats

-A fixed number of seats are reserved for various categories in the GCET 2017.
-The Reservation of Seats in details is described below:
+A fixed number of seats are reserved for various categories in the Goa CET 2017.
+The reservation criteria for GCET 2017 is described below:

 |Category||Percentage Seat Reservation|